How to Optimize Your Amazon RoAS by Understanding ACoS

-- Continually optimize and monitor keywords and ensure bids are targeted towards if you are below Amazon ACoS target and decrease bid if you are above Amazon ACoS performance target.
+- Continually optimize and monitor keywords and ensure bids are targeted if you are below Amazon ACoS target and decrease bids if you are above Amazon ACoS performance target.

 - Funds should be directed away from high to low Amazon ACoS keywords.

-- Placement adjustments will allow for a change to your bid in real-time on Amazon based on where the ad appears.
-You will have to recalculate the proper ad campaign bid to utilize and to make up for Amazon potentially increasing your bids.
+- Recalculate the proper ad campaign bid to utilize and make up for Amazon increasing your bids.

 DataHawk offers an excellent Amazon PPC software that enables the visualization and captures how these metrics affect your ACoS.

 The cost of advertising goes beyond just the listing fees.
-To calculate the actual costs of an advertising campaign, the following factors must be deeply considered:
+The following factors must be considered when calculating the cost of an advertising campaign:

 Businesses require different Amazon RoAS ratios for profitability, while some may require a ratio of 10:1 to stay profitable, and others can grow and sustain at a ratio of just 3:1.
 Only businesses with a defined budget and firm handle on their profit margins can genuinely gauge its Amazon RoAS goals.
-Companies with a wide margin can survive a low Amazon RoAS.
+As a result, companies with a wide margin can survive a low Amazon RoAS.
 In contrast, those with smaller margins imply that the business must assert low advertising costs.
-An e-commerce store with small margins must obtain a high Amazon RoAS to reach and sustain profitability.
+For example, an eCommerce store with small margins must obtain a high Amazon RoAS to reach and sustain profitability.